dynnian/neodotfiles/README.md

 * `.bash_profile & .bashrc`: Bash configuration files, the profile is neccesary to start up dwm on tty login.
 * `.config/btop`: [btop](https://github.com/aristocratos/btop) is a system monitoring utility, cooler than htop.
 Accesible from dwm via a scratchpad.
-* `.config/gtk-2.0 & .config/gtk-3.0`: GTK theeming files, I use the Cantarell font, the [Gruvbox-Dark-BL](https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme) theme and the [Simp1e-Gruvbox-Dark](https://gitlab.com/cursors/simp1e) cursor theme.
+* `.config/gtk-2.0` & `.config/gtk-3.0`: GTK theeming files, I use the Cantarell font, the [Gruvbox-Dark-BL](https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme) theme and the [Simp1e-Gruvbox-Dark](https://gitlab.com/cursors/simp1e) cursor theme.
 * `.config/Kvantum`: Qt theeming via Kvantum, Gruvbox theme is included here too.
 * `.config/lvim`: [Lunarvim](https://www.lunarvim.org/) configuration files, this is a neovim distribution and my text editor of choice.
 * `.config/mpv`: Mpv config files, mainly just for vim-like keybindings.
-* `.config/musikcube`: [musikcube](https://github.com/clangen/musikcube) is basically the best terminal music player.
-Also accesible from dwm via a scratchpad.
-Just like mpv, this is only for vim-like keybindings.
-* `.config/neofetch`: Make neofetch look cooler.
 * `.config/newsboat`: [Newsboat](https://github.com/newsboat/newsboat) is an awesome RSS/Atom feeds reader for the terminal.
 Also accesible from dwm via a scratchpad.
 The config file is for vim-like keybindings and also my collection of RSS & YouTube subscriptions feeds (you can open any video in mpv hitting first comma and then v).
 * `.config/picom`: The only X compositor that actually works, responsible of transparency and some animations.
-* `.config/pipewire`: Just to make pipewire behave a little better with Pro audio equipment (support for multiple sample rates).
-* `.config/tut`: [tut](https://github.com/RasmusLindroth/tut) is an amazing Mastodon client for the terminal.
-Also accesible from dwm via a scratchpad.
+* `.config/qutebrowser`: Sometimes I like using a minimal browser, and qutebrowser is the best one.
 * `.config/X11`: This is where I put the xinitrc file, responsible of starting up dwm properly.
-* `.config/yazi`: [yazi](https://github.com/sxyazi/yazi) is the best terminal file manager with everything you will and may need, with vim-like keybindings and image previews.
+* `.config/vifm`: [vifm](https://vifm.info/) is the best terminal file manager with everything you will and may need, with vim-like keybindings and image previews (with ueberzug).
 * `.config/zathura`: [zathura](https://git.pwmt.org/pwmt/zathura) is my document viewer of choice, also with vim-like keybindings.

 ## Installation & How To Modify

-Make sure to have these dependencies installed in your system:
+Make sure to have these dependencies installed in your system, in this case package names are from Void Linux, you'll have to look for the package names in your distribution:

 * **Build dependencies**